 In the United States, the term microcredit refers to any loans less than $50,000.
 However, some microcredit organizations offer loans of much smaller amounts than that.
 Grameen America, for example, generally lends from $1,500 to $8,000 at 15 percent annual interest.
 Borrowers, who must have incomes below the federal poverty line when they join, are organized into groups of five and approve each other’s loans.
 It is not necessary that they be legal residents in the United States.
 If everyone in the group pays back their loans, they are all eligible for larger loans later.
 Borrowers also receive savings accounts and are encouraged to deposit at least a small amount every week.
 Most of the borrowers are women, and almost all of them— about 99 percent —pay back their debts in full.

 The most obvious benefit of microcredit is the opportunity it affords those of low income to establish a foothold in entrepreneurship.
 Most microcredit borrowers remain in business, and many are able to create jobs for others.
 The businesses increase income for struggling households, and even more importantly, improve their credit scores, which opens up more financial opportunities for them in the future.

 Microcredit offers the possibility of financial inclusion to those who have previously been ostracized from the American financial mainstream.
 Higher income and improved credit scores tangibly benefit low-income households and struggling small businesses.
-The escape from poverty may be an incremental, slow one, but it is escape nonetheless.
+The escape from poverty may be an incremental, slow one, but it escapes nonetheless.